FineUploader/fine-uploader/readme.md

 <br/>
 ### FineUploaderBasic mode API functions ###
 * `log(String message)` - Outputs a message to the javascript console, if possible.
-* `setParams(Object newParams, [optional] Number fileId)` - Set the parameters sent along with the request after initializing the uploader.
+* `setParams(Object newParams, [optional] Number id)` - Set the parameters sent along with the request after initializing the uploader.
-You can either change the parameters for a specific file, or for all files.
-To do the latter, simply omit the `fileId` parameter.
+You can either change the parameters for a specific file or `Blob`, or for all files and `Blob`s.
+To do the latter, simply omit the `id` parameter.
 See this [blog post explaining parameters](http://blog.fineuploader.com/2012/11/include-params-in-request-body-or-query.html) as well as [this one explaining how this function works in 3.1 and later versions](http://blog.fineuploader.com/2012/12/setparams-is-now-much-more-useful-in-31.html).
-* `setEndpoint(String endpointPath, [optional] Number fileId)` - Modify the location,  after initializing the uploader, where upload requests should be directed.
+* `setEndpoint(String endpointPath, [optional] Number id)` - Modify the location,  after initializing the uploader, where upload requests should be directed.
-You can either change the endpoint for a specific file, or for all files.
-To do the latter, simply omit the `fileId` parameter.
+You can either change the endpoint for a specific file or `Blob`, or for all files and `Blob`s.
+To do the latter, simply omit the `id` parameter.
-* `uploadStoredFiles()` - If `!autoUpload`, this will begin uploading all queued files.
+* `uploadStoredFiles()` - If `!autoUpload`, this will begin uploading all queued files and `Blob`s.
-* `clearStoredFiles()` - Clears the internal list of stored files.
+* `clearStoredFiles()` - Clears the internal list of stored files and `Blob`s.
 Only applicable when `autoUpload` is set to false.
-* `getInProgress()` - Returns the number of files that are either currently uploading or files waiting in line for upload.
+* `getInProgress()` - Returns the number of files or `Blob`s that are either currently uploading or waiting in line to be uploaded.
-* `retry(String fileId)` - Orders the uploader to make another attempt at uploading a specific file.
+* `retry(String id)` - Orders the uploader to make another attempt at uploading a specific file or `Blob`.
 A NO-OP if the server prohibits retries on a failed file via the <code>preventRetryResponseProperty</code>.
 Note that this operation does respect the <code>maxConnections</code> value, so if all connections are accounted for, the retry attempt will be queued until a connection opens up.
-* `cancel(String fileId)` - Cancels a queued or currently uploading file.
+* `cancel(String id)` - Cancels a queued or currently uploading file or `Blob`.
-* `cancelAll()` - Cancels all queued or currently uploading files.
+* `cancelAll()` - Cancels all queued or currently uploading files or `Blob`s.
 * `reset()` - While this function is most useful for FineUploader, it is also available in FineUploaderBasic.
 In FineUploader, calling this function will reset all UI elements to the state they exsited in immediately after initialization.
 In FineUploaderBasic, this resets all internal variables to the state they existed in immediately after initialization.
 If you are using FineUploaderBasic,